Turkish foreign minister joins push to solve Syria opposition crisis

 "Davutoglu addressed the coalition and told them that the international community is not taking sides but that the coalition needs to be representative to retain credibility," one source at the meeting said.

-"The message was clear that if they don't re-organise themselves there are other parties that could attend Geneva."
+"The message was clear that if they don't re-organize themselves there are other parties that could attend Geneva."

 Davutoglu joined senior Saudi, Qatari, Jordanian, U.S. and French officials who have been monitoring the talks, now in their seventh day, at a hotel in Istanbul to meet with those opposition members who had not left in frustration.